wahani/modules/README.md

 To *import* other modules, the function `use` can be called. *use* really just means *import module*.
 With `use` we can load modules:

 - defined in the calling environment of the module definition
-- or defined in files or folders (see the coresponding vignette on this topic)
+- or defined in files or folders (see the corresponding vignette on this topic)

 Consider the following example:

 ```r